 Homemade almond butter is easy to make, healthy and tastes just as good, if not better, than store bought.
-Today, I’m excited to share with you how to make homemade almond butter in your own kitchen.
+Today, I’m excited to share with you this simple recipe so you can make it in your own kitchen.

 I eat it almost every day, someway, somehow!
 I may have almond butter for breakfast on my morning toast with sliced apples or bananas, or as a dessert or snack smeared on pieces of my favorite dark chocolate or apple slices.
 It’s delicious in more ways than one!

-This homemade almond butter recipe only requires one simple ingredient and a bit of patience.
-In the end, your labor of love will pay off and you’ll have the best almond butter ever!
+This almond butter recipe requires one simple ingredient and a bit of patience.
+And in the end, your labor of love will pay off with the best almond butter ever!

 Not only is cheaper to make yourself, but its nice knowing exactly what’s in your almond butter.
 Plus, you easily customize it with optional add-ins like cinnamon and pure maple syrup making a fun and flavorful nut butter.